-The TESOL Book Publications Committee invites submissions of previously unpublished, state-of-the art, book-length manuscripts for publication.
-TESOL does not produce classroom or other texts for direct use by ESOL students but rather publishes on a wide range of theoretical and practical topics relevant to TESOL members and the association's publishing plan.
+TESOL Press invites submissions of previously unpublished, state-of-the-art, book-length manuscripts for publication.
+TESOL Press does not produce classroom or other texts for direct use by ESOL students, but rather publishes on a wide range of theoretical and practical topics relevant to teachers and teacher educators.

-TESOL Press has recently authorized a new royalty policy.
-Authors and Editors will receive royalties based on the net sales of their books.
+TESOL Press Authors and Editors will receive royalties based on the net sales of their books.
 Up to four (4) authors or editors per book will receive remuneration.
-Specific details of each contract will be discussed between the Publications Manager and author/editor.
+Specific details of each contract will be discussed between the Publishing Director and author/editor.

 Please complete the TESOL book proposal form.
 Fill out all parts of the form that are relevant to your project.

-Proposals that meet initial screening criteria will be reviewed and evaluated by the chair of the Book Publications Committee and two committee members, or by external evaluators knowledgeable on the topics addressed in the proposal.
+Proposals that meet initial screening criteria will be reviewed and evaluated by the chair of the Publishing Professional Council and two Council members, or by external reviewers knowledgeable on the topics addressed in the proposal.
 The chair will send a decision on the proposal itself (yes, no, needs revision) and feedback to the person who submitted the proposal.

 E-mail one copy of the informative proposal and a cover letter that includes a full mailing address, a daytime and evening telephone number, fax, and e-mail address of one author or editor to firstname.lastname@example.org.
 Please also fill out the TESOL Contributor Information Form.

 TESOL asks all contributors to assign their copyright to the association.
 You will be asked to sign a royalty contract during the production cycle for this volume.
 Please do not submit work that has been previously published, that is currently under consideration elsewhere, or that is already under contract, and please do not submit work for which you wish to retain copyright.
 TESOL will ask all contributors not receiving royalties to sign an informed consent release.